ShapeOfMatter/Mako-Bates/cv.markdown

 {% include section.html c="Academic" %}

-Mako Bates is currently (2025) a PhD candidate at the University of Vermont;
+Mako Bates is a PhD candidate
+at the University of Vermont;
-he'll be defending his thesis on choreographic programming in June.
+he'll be defending his thesis on choreographic programming in June of 2025.
 He's also studying secure multi-party computation, differential privacy systems, and language design.

 **University of Vermont**